mithuns1986/Maven-notes/README.md

 1. Launch IntelliJ IDEA 14 application and click on `Import Project`.
 2. This will open an import file explorer, browse to `pom.xml` and click on 'OK'
 3. This will import all the required dependancies and create all the folders required to run the project.

+## Structure of this tutorial

+1. [1_HelloWorld](https://github.com/akshaybabloo/Maven-notes/tree/master/1_HelloWorld) - is a basic java application using Maven.